Good Luck Charlie

-Good Luck Charlie is an American sitcom that aired on Disney Channel from April 4, 2010 to February 16, 2014.
-The series' creators, Phil Baker and Drew Vaupen, wanted to create a program that would appeal to entire families, not just children.
-It focuses on the Duncan family of Denver as they adjust to the births of their fourth and fifth children, Charlotte "Charlie" (Mia Talerico) and Toby (Logan Moreau).
+Good Luck Charlie is an American sitcom that aired on Disney Channel from April 4, 2010, to February 16, 2014.
+It focuses on the Duncan family of Denver as they adjust to the births of their fourth and later fifth children, Charlotte "Charlie" (Mia Talerico) and Toby (Logan Moreau).
 In each episode, Teddy Duncan (Bridgit Mendler) adds to a video diary that contains advice for Charlie about their family and life as a teenager.
 Teddy tries to show Charlie what she might go through when she is older for future reference.
 Each video diary ends with Teddy (or another family member, even Charlie) saying the eponymous phrase, "Good luck, Charlie".

-Among other decisions, executives included adult-centric scenes and changed the series title from Oops to Love, Teddy and finally to Good Luck Charlie in order to ensure the series would appeal to all family members.
+The series' creators, Phil Baker and Drew Vaupen, wanted to create a program that would appeal to entire families, not just children.
+Among other decisions, executives included adult-centric scenes and changed the series title from Oops to Love, Teddy and finally to Good Luck Charlie to ensure the series would appeal to all family members.
 Good Luck Charlie premiered on Disney Channel in the United States on April 4, 2010.
 A feature-length Christmas Disney Channel Original Movie based on the series, entitled Good Luck Charlie, It's Christmas!, premiered in December 2011.
 The series finale aired on February 16, 2014, with a one-hour episode.
 On April 3, 2011, an Indian adaptation of the series, titled Best of Luck Nikki, premiered on Disney Channel India.

 Premise

 Set in Denver, Colorado, the series follows the Duncan family, who are still adjusting to the birth of their fourth child, Charlotte "Charlie" Duncan (Mia Talerico).
 When parents Amy (Leigh-Allyn Baker), a nurse, and Bob (Eric Allan Kramer), an exterminator, return to work, they ask their three older children—PJ (Jason Dolley), Teddy (Bridgit Mendler), and Gabe (Bradley Steven Perry)—to help raise their little sister.
 At the same time, Teddy, PJ, and Gabe try to deal with school and general social challenges in their lives.

 The events in each episode become material for a video diary that Teddy is making for Charlie.
 Teddy hopes the videos will provide useful advice for Charlie after they have both grown up and Teddy has moved out.
 At the end of each video, she (and/or other cast members) says, "Good luck, Charlie" or may even say it indirectly such as "Wish them good luck, Charlie."
-During the movie, Amy reveals to Teddy that she is pregnant with her fifth child, but this story plot is not brought into the series until the third season, during which Amy gives birth to a baby boy, Toby.
+During the movie, Teddy realizes that Amy is pregnant with her fifth child, and this story plot is brought into the series during the third season, when Amy gives birth to a baby boy, Toby.
 Each episode ends, after the video diary, with an event that is weird and usually cannot happen in real life.